Alex3k/grafana_mlt_demo/README.md

 The other cool thing about the demo is that I have a bunch of “errors” that can be injected into the app to cause issues.
 This makes demoing investigations super easy and you can investigate it as it happens.
 - Too many postgres connections (logs/metrics/traces)
 - Payment Failures (logs/traces) which causes an SLI to trend towards breach
-- Throw a stack trace caused by a divide by zero error (logs/traces)
+- Deploy a bad version of a service to make latency spike (logs/traces)

 # Screenshots
 Healthy Executive Dashboard